Rifle Falls Fish Hatchery: Mission

 An overarching mission among the hatchery staff is species restoration of the cutthroat trout to Colorado's western waters.
-Division of Wildlife biologists inform the hatchery director of where and when to stock the trout as to ensure restoration.
+Colorado Parks and Wildlife biologists inform the hatchery director of where and when to stock the trout as to ensure restoration.
 They discover locations that require stocking from the Creel Census.

 Fish species

 Hatchery staff works to produce fingerlings and catchables of rainbow trout, Snake River cutthroat trout, brook trout, brown trout, and cutthroat trout.
-They stock these species in stream sections, lakes, and reservoirs in western Colorado and provides catchable trout for stocking along the Front Range.
+They stock these species in stream sections, lakes, and reservoirs in western Colorado and provide catchable trout for stocking along the Front Range.
 Cutthroat trout are also raised for aerial stocking.
-Their source of water comes from a groundwater spring.
-The use of spring water maintains a constant temperature of 59 degrees Fahrenheit.
-Trout are raised in 40 raceways and transported by tanker truck to their stocking destination.
+The hatchery's source of water is a groundwater spring.
+The use of spring water maintains a constant temperature of 59 F. Trout are raised in 40 raceways and transported by tanker truck to their stocking destinations.
 They are released through a valve in the base of the tank.
 Stocking may be done manually in limited access areas.
-Stocking tends to occur between February - November.
+Stocking tends to occur between February and November.